lucaoneto/ACII_-AffectMove_2021/README.md

 2	| XGBoost	| 0.66 | 0.78 | 0.29 | 0.12
 3	| RF | 0.76 | 0.76 | 0.76 | 0.53
 **3**	| **XGBoost**	| **0.77** | **0.78** | **0.76** | **0.56**

+More detail are available in paper [Keep it Simple: Handcrafting Feature and Tuning Random Forests and XGBoost to face the Affective Movement Recognition Challenge 2021]